Battling Heroin With A Hearse And A Prayer

 Meet Necia Freeman

 Necia Freeman and Dwayne Wood don't know each other.
-Freeman's a realtor, and she sees the personal struggles of Huntington residents every day.
+Freeman's a Realtor, and she sees the personal struggles of Huntington residents every day.

 "We are all just one bad choice away from being who we're helping," she says.
 "One bad choice."

-Freeman, a realtor, has taken a much different approach to helping heroin addicts — specifically, prostitutes working to feed their addiction.
+Freeman has taken a much different approach to helping heroin addicts — specifically, prostitutes working to feed their addiction.

 Freeman grew up just outside of Huntington.
 Her dad worked in a glass factory for 38 years before it shut down.